charanaM/MVC-CRUD-Rest-Ajax/README.md

 # Spring MVC project with CRUD operations.

 Simple user management system that performs CRUD operations.
-Available features are
+Available features are,

-  1.View current users
+* View current users

-  2.Add a new user
+* Add a new user

-  3.Delete an existing user
+* Delete an existing user

-  4.Edit an existing user
+* Edit an existing user

 ## Getting Started